Black hair. Many women have a love-hate relationship with their hair.

 Keep Your Hair Clean

 Shampoo your hair as needed.
-If your exercise often, work outside or often find yourself in an area where dirt, odors, smoke or excessive residue is in the air, you should shampoo your hair at least once per week.
+If your exercise often, work outside, or often find yourself in an area where dirt, odors, smoke, or excessive residue is in the air, you should shampoo your hair at least once per week.
 Use shampoos that are suited to your hair type, texture, and condition.

 Keep Your Hair Strong

 Use the right conditioner.
 If your hair is weak and breaking off, you will need to use a protein-based treatment to add strength back to your fragile hair.

 Hair is approximately 85-90% protein and will need protein to restore what may have been lost.